11001 vRddhir Adaic ←

 11045 stretching means replacing yaN with ik. igyaNassamprasAraNam

-11046 Tit kit go at start end.
+11046 Tit kit add at start end.
 AdyantauTakitau

 11048 ec shorten into i u. eca::igghrasvAdeze